sddevelopment-be/penguin-pragmatic-patterns/content/practices/pomodoro_focus.md

 ### Enablers

 * You wish to complete tasks to be best of your ability, and as fast as circumstances allow.
-* The tasks you perform require your attention, and take sufficiently long to accomplish.
+* The tasks you perform require your attention, and take sufficiently long to achieve.
-* You can split your tasks into smaller parts, each of which add some value on their own accord.
+* You can split your tasks into smaller parts, each adding some value on their own accord.
 * You have some autonomy on how you allocate your time.

 ### Deterrents